Alaska Regional Hospital

 Effective Date: September 23, 2013

-If you have any questions about this notice, please contact the Facility Privacy Official by dialing (907) 276-1131.
+If you have any questions about this notice, please contact the Privacy Official by dialing the main facility number at (907) 276-1131.

 We are required by law to maintain the privacy of your health information, provide you a description of our privacy practices, and to notify you following a breach of unsecured protected health information.
 We will abide by the terms of this notice.